melbcc/QR-Code-Reader/doc/NewUserScanner.md

-Instructions for setting up a new User in CiviCRM for each scanner device being put into service.
+## Setting up a new User in CiviCRM

+This is required for each scanner device being put into service.
+Each scanner needs to have it own dedeicated User in CiviCRM so that a User api_key is created for the device to access CiviCRM records.

+# Instructions for adding new user.

 Login to melbpc.org.au as user with (admin rights??)
 Mouse over Melbourne PC User Group and select Dashboard.